More than a Machine

 In the last 5 years, more than 2000 animals have received MRI scans.
 Dogs, cats, horses, bald eagles, grizzly bears, sheep, and even a ferret have received enhanced diagnosis—often lifesaving—with this sophisticated machine.
 For equine patients, for example, MRI is the best way to accurately diagnose soft tissue injuries in a horse's hoof, tendons, ligaments, and muscles.

 But after 18 years, its lifespan is quickly approaching its end.
 For our patients the time to act is now.
+Give today to help us purchase a new MRI.

 A Future of Care and Hope